-- For all cases of concussion, the RFU guidelines are followed: players suspected of having concussion, or diagnosed with concussion, must go through a graduated return to play protocol (GRTP).
-Please refer to the School's Head Injury & Concussion Policy on Cezanne (K10 - Head Injury and Concussion Policy -School Policies). - The School recognises that Staff acting as First Aiders can only give treatment about which they feel confident.
-An ambulance must be called when there is not sufficient expertise or equipment to control a medical situation and when it is not appropriate to move the patient. - If an accident occurs off site and there are no medical facilities, the member of staff i/c can contact the School Nurse for advice via the School's main telephone number (020 8979 5526) or via the Bursary (020 8979 0476).
-Alternatively, medical advice can be sought by dialling 111.
+- If an ambulance is called, a responsible adult should go to the front of the School to give directions to the ambulance crew.
+Parents /guardians of the casualty must be notified immediately, and a responsible adult should accompany the casualty to hospital, giving clear details of the incident to the medical staff together with information regarding any treatment/drugs administered. - Any pupil sustaining a concussion during a sports fixture, must go through the Graduation Return to Activity and Sport (GRAS) protocols Please refer to the School's Head Injury & Concussion Policy on Cezanne (K10 Head Injury and Concussion Policy School Policies). - The School recognises that Staff acting as First Aiders can only give treatment about which they feel confident.
+An ambulance must be called when there is not sufficient expertise or equipment to control a medical situation and when it is not appropriate to move the patient. - If an accident occurs off site during the School week and there are no medical facilities, the member of staff i/c can contact the School Nurse for advice via the School's main telephone number (020 8979 5526) or via the Bursary (020 8979 0476).
+Alternatively, medical advice can be sought by dialing 111.
 If there is any doubt, staff should dial 999.